vict-shevchenko/reactive-mobx-form/docs/examples/simple/SimpleForm.md

 ### Simple Form

 Documentation for a simple form example.
-Simplr Form
+Simple Form